JhouLab/Pi5WebcamRecorder/README.md

 Instructions, version 1.5, Updated March 10, 2025.

 This is intended to run on a Raspberry Pi 5, which is much faster than the Pi 4.
-It can handle 4 simultaneous cameras at 640x480 and 30 frames per second.
+It can handle 4 simultaneous cameras at 640x480 resolution and 30 frames per second.

-Although this program will run on the older Pi 4, it will be slower, and would be best suited for controlling a single camera.
+It will run on an older Pi 4 (slowly), and is best suited for controlling a single camera.

 If you have problems, questions, or suggestions, please email jhoulab1@gmail.com

 # GETTING STARTED:

-To install on a new machine, first follow the instructions at the bottom of this page, under: "Installing on Raspberry Pi 5".
+To install on a new machine, follow the instructions at the bottom of this page, under: "Installing on Raspberry Pi 5".

 On most JhouLab Pi's, the program is already installed to the following folder: